DNSheng/livestream-wrapper/README.md

   	- Use tags to list, ping
   - Prioritize listing ONLINE channels on top when pinging
   - Strengthen alpha-num alias requirements
+  - Make GNU Parallel dependency optional
+  	- Find another way or use concurrent if not installed